 The 20th century marked a major move toward professionalism and scientific inquiry in many of the helping professions.
-In psychology, for example, Freud had little regard for religion and viewed it as a neurosis and an "illusion," and as behaviorism became more prominent, religion as a topic in psychology diminished [18; 139; 213].
+In psychology, for example, Freud had little regard for religion and viewed it as a neurosis and an "illusion," and as behaviorism became more prominent, religion as a topic in psychology diminished [18; 139; 213; 246].
+It is not surprising that Freud wanted to distance himself from religion and specifically from Jewish traditions given the rampant hostilities and persecution against Jewish citizens during this period [246].
+Freud was also influenced by the philosophies of the Enlightenment era.
 Behavioral theorists such as B.F.
 Skinner emphasized determinism and that phenomena should be measurable and observable in order to be scientific, and consequently, spirituality and religiosity were no longer considered rational explanations for health and mental health conditions [18].
+It is also important to remember that spirituality was not part of the discourse during the early and mid-1900s, and religion was viewed as a direct opposition to psychology [245; 246].
 For the next 50 years (i.e., 1920-1970), psychology moved toward behaviorism and the cognitive sciences.
 Overall, there was a negative bias towards the incorporation of religion and spirituality in counseling, psychotherapy, and mental health [213].

 In the 20th century, there was more interest in the incorporation of religion and spirituality in the mental health fields.
 Many have argued that religion and spirituality can have both negative and positive effects, including human growth and behavioral change [213].
-In the 1950s, humanism emerged in the psychology landscape, primarily guided by the work of Abraham Maslow [18].
+In the 1950s, humanism emerged in the psychology landscape, primarily guided by the work of Abraham Maslow and Carl Rogers [18; 245].
 His theoretical constructs of self-actualization and the hierarchy of needs included a spiritual component.
 Later, humanist psychologists such as Viktor Frankl and Rollo May shifted the discussion of spirituality to focus more on individual values rather than a supreme being, leading to the label "secular humanists" [139].
 During this same period, spirituality and religiosity became more prominent in the counseling professions [18].
 The division of Catholic Counselors in the American Personnel and Guidance Association (APGA) emerged in the 1950s.
 In 1974, this group became known as the Association for Religious Values in Counseling (ARVIC), and in 1993, ARVIC changed its name to the Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC) [18].
+During this period, multicultural counseling and positive psychology began to gain a foothold, which furthered the acceptability of integrating religion and spirituality in practice [245].

-In the 1960s, the field of nursing moved toward a more holistic view of patient needs, including religious and spiritual arenas [16].
+In the 1960s, the fields of nursing and medicine moved toward a more holistic view of patient needs, including religious and spiritual arenas [16; 247].
 Although much of the early literature regarding nursing discusses religion, it was not until the 1960s that there was actual discussion of spirituality in nursing [16; 20].
 Since 2000, there has been an increased interest in religion and spirituality in nursing.
 This may be partially attributed to the overall focus on holistic health and the self-help movement.
 Since 2001, the Joint Commission has required spiritual assessment in nursing care [210].